Listen To The Article

 I quickly realized that I was an outsider looking in.
 I have been a gun guy for as long as I can remember, and I’ve served the majority of my adult life carrying a gun.
-That being said, I’ve had a security mindset drilled into me for a long time, as well as having access to real world access to some of the most experienced gunslingers in our nation.
+That being said, I’ve had a security mindset drilled into me for a long time, as well as having real-world access to some of the most experienced gunslingers in our nation.
 However, not everyone in the world has been fortunate to have the experience I have.

 As I taught classes, I learned that things that are common sense to me are not common sense to everyone else.
 I also learned through educating myself through the civilian route that there is a lot of bad information out there.
 So I wanted to go over a variety of different drills people can practice both dry and with ammo (provided you have a non-square range available).